BESTBET

 AGE - 8 AND 9 YEAR-OLDS?

-Young and old horses tend to struggle in the National, yet it takes experience to win.
+Old horses tend to struggle in the National, yet it takes experience to win.
 A 13-year-old has not won the race since 1923, a 12-year-old not since 2004, an 11-year-old not since 2014 and a 10-year-old not since 2011.
-As for 7-year-old winners, there has only been one since the Second World War - last year's victor Noble Yeats!
-The 8 to 11 year-old range has proved the most successful in recent memory.
-But over the last 7 runnings, 8-year-olds have won 4 times and 9-year-olds two of the other three.
+In the last two decades the 8 to 11 year-old range has proved the most successful.
+But over the last 8 runnings, 8-year-olds have won 4 times and 9-year-olds three of the other four.
 The lack of a 10-year-old Grand National winner since 2011 really is hard to fathom.
-The 10-year-olds that stand out this time are The Big Dog and Delta Work.
+The 10-year-olds that stand out this time are Corach Rambler (obviously), Galvin and Shakem Uparry.

 WEIGHT - IDEALLY, NO MORE THAN 11 STONE?

 The National is a handicap, which means all of the horses are allocated different weights in February based on an expert's take on their form - the idea being that each horse should end up having an equal chance.
 However, the result is another matter entirely.
 Under the handicap, horses are allocated a weight between 9 stone (for the worst horses) and a shade under 12 stone (for the proven acts).
 But, come race day, no horse carries less than 10 stones.
 The Grand National is a long, arduous race and coping with a big weight usually proves too much, even when the conditions are ideal; which was what made the performance of Many Clouds in 2015 all the more remarkable.
-Just 8 out of the last 37 winners have carried 11st or more; and 25 (68%) were carrying between 10st 5lb and 11st.
-So that would appear to narrow things down to the likes of Ain't That A Shame, Corach Rambler, Gaillard Du Mesnil, Le Milos, Longhouse Poet and Mr Incredible.
+Just 8 out of the last 38 winners have carried 11st or more; and 26 (68%) were carrying between 10st 5lb and 11st.
+So that would appear to narrow things down to the likes of Kittys Light, Meetingofthewaters, Panda Boy and Vanillier.

 BETTING - 25-1 OR UNDER?

 For what is considered a game of chance, is the Grand National getting easier to predict?
-A little easier.
+Maybe, given that two out of the last four Nationals have been won by the favourite, while 5 out of the last 6 winners have gone off at 14-1 or shorter.
 In recent memory, just one horse quoted bigger than 40-1 with a few days to go has triumphed - Mon Mome, in 2009, who won at 100-1.
-But, of course, seven years ago, Rule The World was 40-1 at this stage as was Red Marauder in 2001 (before eventually going off at 33s).
-Should you need any more evidence that the market is a good pointer, Papillon, in 2000, was 33-1 on the Friday and 10-1 when the tape went up.
+But, of course, eight years ago, Rule The World was 40-1 at this stage as was Red Marauder in 2001 (before eventually going off at 33s).
+Should you need any more convincing that the market is a good pointer, Papillon, in 2000, was 33-1 on the Friday and 10-1 when the tape went up.
 At this point, however, all one can do is second-guess how the market will develop.

 WHAT’S IN A LETTER?
 AFTER ALL, THE RACE IS A LOTTERY!

 The last Grand National winner with a "Z" in its name was Zoedone way back in, wait for it, 1883.
-Z isn't represented this year, but the letter "K" hasn't been attached to a National winner since Mr Frisk came home in front in 1990.
-Those with names containing a K include Back On The Lash, The Big Breakaway, Coko Beach, Delta Work and Evas Oskar.
+For the second year running Z isn't represented, but the letter "K" hasn't been attached to a National winner since Mr Frisk came home in front in 1990.
+Those with names containing a K include Coko Beach, Delta Work, Kittys Light, Limerick Lace and Shakem Uparry.

 WHO’S ON BOARD?